dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ### Resources

-All the content produced by a project (e.g. digitised primary source materials or research data) must be stored in objects that belong to subclasses of `kb:Resource`, so that Knora can query and update that content.
+All the content produced by a project (e.g. digitised primary source materials or research data) must be stored in objects that belong to subclasses of `kb:Resource`, so that DSP-API can query and update that content.
 Each project using the Knora base ontology must define its own OWL classes, derived from `kb:Resource`, to represent the types of data it deals with.
 A subclass of `kb:Resource` may additionally be a subclass of any other class, e.g. an industry-standard class such as `foaf:Person`; this can facilitate searches across projects.